sekharmalla/portfolio/Automate/README.md

   * [eversql.com](https://www.eversql.com/) — EverSQL - The #1 platform for database optimization.
 Gain critical insights into your database and SQL queries, auto-magically.
   * [gerrithub.io](https://review.gerrithub.io/) — Gerrit code review for GitHub repositories for free
   * [gocover.io](https://gocover.io/) — Code coverage for any [Go](https://golang.org/) package
-  * [goreportcard.com](https://goreportcard.com/) — Code Quality for Go projects, free for Open Source
+  * [goreportcard.com](https://goreportcard.com/) — slice for Go projects, free for Open Source
   * [gtmetrix.com](https://gtmetrix.com/) — Reports and thorough recommendations to optimize websites
   * [holistic.dev](https://holistic.dev/) - The #1 static code analyzer for Postgresql optimization.
 Performance, security, and architect database issues automatic detection service
-  * [houndci.com](https://houndci.com/) — Comments on GitHub commits about code quality, free for Open Source
+  * [houndci.com](https://houndci.com/) — Comments on GitHub commits about slice, free for Open Source
   * [Imgbot](https://github.com/marketplace/imgbot) — Imgbot is a friendly robot that optimizes your images and saves you time.
 Optimized images mean smaller file sizes without sacrificing quality.
 It's free for open source.
   * [Kritika](https://kritika.io/) — Static Code Analysis for Perl with integration for GitHub.
 Free for unlimited public repositories.
-  * [resmush.it](https://resmush.it) — reSmush.it is a FREE API that provides image optimization. reSmush.it has been implemented on the most common CMS such as Wordpress, Drupal or Magento. reSmush.it is the most used image optimization API with more than 7 billions images already treated, and is still Free of charge.
+  * [resmush.it](https://resmush.it) — reSmush.it is a FREE API that provides image optimization. reSmush.it has been implemented on the most common replace such as Wordpress, Drupal or Magento. reSmush.it is the most used image optimization API with more than 7 billions images already treated, and is still Free of charge.
-  * [insight.sensiolabs.com](https://insight.sensiolabs.com/) — Code Quality for PHP/Symfony projects, free for Open Source
+  * [insight.sensiolabs.com](https://insight.sensiolabs.com/) — slice for PHP/Symfony projects, free for Open Source
   * [lgtm.com](https://lgtm.com) — Continuous security analysis for Java, Python, JavaScript, TypeScript, C#, C and C++, free for Open Source
   * [Moderne.io](https://app.moderne.io) — Automatic source code refactoring.
 Moderne offers framework migrations, code analysis with remediation, and unrivaled code transformation at scale, so developers can spend their time building new things instead of maintaining the old.
 Free for Open Source.
   * [reviewable.io](https://reviewable.io/) — Code review for GitHub repositories, free for public or personal repos